-EVER BLESSED FATHER!
-Thou hast sent me a message by Thy beloved Son that I am to be perfect as Thou art.
-Coming from Thee, O Thou incomprehensible and most glorious God, it means more than man can grasp.
-Coming to Thee, I ask that Thou wouldest Thyself teach me what it means, work in me what it claims, give me what it promises.
+Ever BLESSED FATHER!
+You have sent me a message by Your Beloved Son that I am to be perfect as You are perfect.
+Coming from You, O You incomprehensible and most glorious God, it means more than man can grasp.
+Coming to You, I ask that You will Yourself teach me what it means, create in me what it claims, give me what it promises.

 My Father!
 I accept the word in the obedience of faith.
-I would yield my life to its rule.
-I would hide it in my heart as a living seed, in the assurance that there, deeper than thought or feeling, Thy Holy Spirit can make it strike root and grow up.
+I will yield my life to its rule.
+I will hide it in my heart as a living seed, in the assurance that there, deeper than thought or feeling, Your Holy Spirit can make it strike root and grow up.

-And as I go through Thy word, to meditate on what it says of the path of the perfect, teach me, O my Father, to bring every thought of mine captive to the obedience of Christ, and to wait for that teaching of Thy Holy Spirit which is so sure to the upright in heart.
-In Him, with whom Thou hast sent me the message, give me the answer to this prayer too.
+And as I go through Your Word, to meditate on what it says of the path of the perfect, teach me, O my Father, to bring every thought of mine captive to the obedience of Christ, and to wait for that teaching of Your Holy Spirit which is so sure to the upright in heart.
+In Him, with whom You have sent me the message, give me the answer to this prayer also.
 Amen.